warrensbox/aws-find/docs/index.md

 # AWS Instance Finder

-The `aws-find` command line tool lets you lookup AWS instances' IP address and ID by their tag name.
+The `aws-find` command line tool lets you lookup AWS instances' IP address other information by their tag name.
-Once installed, the `aws-find` requires the tag name as an argument to the command [see example](#how-to-use).
+Once installed, the `aws-find` requires the tag name and value as an argument to the command [see example](#how-to-use).

 <hr>